-"Having a mean sister-in-law can definitely create strife and conflict between a husband and wife," warns Jane Greer, Ph.D., relationship expert and author of What About Me?
-Stop Selfishness From Ruining Your Relationship, "because the most important thing in a marriage to feel like you're No. 1 to your partner."
-So while you're vying for your partner's affection and attention, your sister-in-law could be too, "pulling on him to agree with her against [you]," Greer warns.
-"It's not only hurtful and upsetting, but it can create a lot of distance between husband and wife."
+"Having a mean sister-in-law can definitely create strife and conflict between a husband and wife," warns relationship expert Jane Greer, Ph.D., "because the most important thing in a marriage is to feel like you're No. 1 to your partner."
+So while you're vying for your partner's affection and attention, your sister-in-law could be too, "pulling on them to agree with her against [you]," Greer warns.
+"It's not only hurtful and upsetting, but it can create a lot of distance between a couple."

 Take a moment to let that soak in.
-Because while we've been trained by the media to expect a monster mother-in-law, we're not always prepared to feel resistance from future siblings.
-But, if your sister-in-law disproves of your upcoming nuptials or simply doesn't like you, you could be in for a roller coaster ride when it comes to your relationship.
+While we've been trained by the media to expect a monster mother-in-law, we're not always prepared to feel resistance from future siblings.
+But if your sister-in-law disproves of your upcoming nuptials or simply doesn't like you, you could be in for a roller coaster ride when it comes to your relationship.
 "Siblings tend to trust one another, sometimes more than they trust their parents or friends," Duffy explains.
 "The approval of a sibling can weigh quite heavily on a marriage."

-"The more clarity a spouse has about his love and feelings for his or her spouse, the more steadfast he or she is in the relationship, the more accepting the sibling is likely to be," Duffy explains.
-By showing your sister-in-law just how much your spouse loves you, any ill-will she holds toward you may dissipate.
-"Show a sibling how strong your connection with your spouse is, and how happy he or she makes you," he suggests to your spouse.
+"The more clarity a spouse has about their love and feelings for his or her partner, the more steadfast they are in the relationship, the more accepting the sibling is likely to be," Duffy explains.
+By showing your sister-in-law just how much your partner loves you, any ill will she holds toward you may dissipate.
+"Show a sibling how strong your connection with your spouse is and how happy he or she makes you," he suggests.
 "It will put her mind at ease."

 You can take control, too.
-While you can and should let some things slide, it's important to stress how her hurtful behavior impacts your well-being and your relationship.
+While you can (and should) let some things slide, it's important to stress how her hurtful behavior impacts your well-being and your relationship.
 "The things you can let go are things like devaluing remarks about your cooking or your appearance," Greer says.
 "You can shrug these off unless they become so frequent and intense that you feel you need to say something.
 Otherwise, just ignore her hostility unless it becomes intolerable."
 Consider also having a private sit-down with your sister-in-law to explain it's upsetting when she speaks negatively about you to your spouse.
-"Do not allow your sister-in-law to speak with your husband against you."
+"Do not allow your sister-in-law to speak with your partner against you."